It is all in the shape

 There are three extremes of body types.

 Body size refers to the athlete's height and weight.
 The ideal size for an athlete depends on the sport or event and sometimes the position they play in their sport (consider the various body sizes in a Rugby team).
 There are standard ideal weight charts based on an individual's height.
-These tables unfortunately do not help athletes because they do not allow for body composition.
-Being overweight is not a problem provided it is extra muscle and not fat.
+These tables, unfortunately, do not help athletes because they do not allow for body composition.
+Being overweight is not a problem provided it is the extra muscle and not fat.

 Body composition refers to the athlete's body fat.
-In most sports the athlete will try to keep his/her levels of body fat to a minimum.
-In general the higher the percentage of body fat the poorer the performance.
+In most sports, the athlete will try to keep his/her levels of body fat to a minimum.
+In general, the higher the percentage of body fat, the lower the performance.

 Reference Man and Women

 The concept of a reference man and women was developed in the 1960s by Dr Albert Behnke.
-The reference standard does not mean that men and women should try too achieve the body composition values, or that reference values actually represent "average".
-The model provides a useful reference to interpret statistical comparison of athletes involved in physical training programs.
+The reference standard does not mean that men and women should try to achieve the body composition values, or that reference values represent "average".
+The model provides a useful reference to interpret the statistical comparison of athletes involved in physical training programs.